Learn From My Failures

 I learned how to talk to people from all different backgrounds, beliefs, and levels of education.
 Some were rich, some were poor.
 I didn’t care because I sold them all.

 By the way, back in the early 90’s, the average tenure of a telemarketer was less than 6 months.
-I did it for over 2 years because it was the only job that paid at least $10 hr where I didn’t have to sell out to the corporate lifestyle.
+I did the job for over 2 years because it was the only work that paid at least $10 hr + bonuses where I didn’t have to sell out to the corporate lifestyle.

 That wasn’t what I wanted to do with my life.